Career planning and job seeking

 Other public services

-- Infotori, located in the Monitori service point of Skanssi shopping centre, is a low-threshold service point that offers help to immigrants for dealing with their affairs in their own language.
+Infotori, located in the Monitori service point of Skanssi shopping centre and at the Monitori Market Square, are a low-threshold service points that offer help to immigrants for dealing with their affairs in their own language.

 Job databases for students and graduates

-- job and internship adds for UTU students
+- Job and internship adds for UTU students > Jobteaser

-- job and internship adds for ÅAU students
+- Job and internship adds for ÅAU students > Jobteaser

-- tips for finding a job - Ministry of Employment and the Economy
+- Tips for finding a job (Public employment and business services)

-- guide to Job seeking - Aarresaari Career Services Network of Finnish Universities
+- How to find a job in Finland?
+(Aarresaari Career Services Network of Finnish Universities)

 Mentorship and ambassador programs